gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 ## MQTT-SN

-MQTT-SN (MQTT for Sensor Networks, previously known as just MQTT-S[^bib-mqtt-mqtt-specifications]) is a version of the MQTT protocol which has been optimized use on low-power, low-performance IoT devices.
+MQTT-SN (MQTT for Sensor Networks, previously known as just MQTT-S[^bib-mqtt-mqtt-specifications]) is a version of the MQTT protocol which has been optimized use on low-power, low-performance, wireless IoT devices.
 It is designed to work on non-TCP/IP networks, such as Zigbee[^bib-mqtt-mqtt-specifications].

 Some of the changes include: